w3c/wcag-act-rules/content/rules/afw4f7/proposed.md

 ## Background

 Passing this rule does not mean that the text has sufficient color contrast.
 If all background pixels have a low contrast with all foreground pixels, the success criterion is guaranteed to not be satisfied.
 When some pixels have sufficient contrast, and others do not, legibility should be considered.
-There is no clear method for determining legibility, which is why this is out of scope for this rule.
+There is no clear method for determining legibility when some but not all pixels have sufficient contrast, which is why passing this rule does not necessarily mean the corresponding success criterion is met.

 This rule is designed specifically for [1.4.3 Contrast (Minimum)][sc143], which has the expected contrast ratio of 4.5:1 (or 3:1 for large text).
 Because text that fails a contrast ratio of 4.5:1 also fails a contrast ratio of 7:1, this rule maps to [1.4.6 Contrast (Enhanced)][sc146] as well.
 In order to adequately test the [expectation](#expectation), some of the passed examples do not satisfy [1.4.6 Contrast (Enhanced)][sc146].